 Andrew is continuing on the committee for the 3rd year and this season he has the Football Operations portfolio on the committee.
 He is exceptionally efficient as well as being well organised.
 Away from the club, Andrew is a well-respected Teacher and has his hands well and truly full with two of his own children at home.
 As a football player with Macedon for a number of years, Andrew’s career with Macedon peaked with 15 games for the Reserves in 2015 for a handsome return of 25 goals.

-Craig has followed the Macedon Cats since his son Tom, started in Under 10's in 2005.
-Craig sees it is a great club and is a really good environment for those who want to play football or netball, or help out.
-Over the years Craig has fulfilled many roles not least as team manager on many occasions in Junior Football.
-He is highly organised and efficient although he could be looking for more jobs as he has just retired.
+Tom has followed in his father Craig’s footsteps taking over his position on the Macedon Cats committee.
+Tom, started in Under 10’s in 2005 with the Cats and is a great club man.
+Tom sees Macedon as a great club and a really good environment for those who want to play football or netball, or help out.
 The Hilderbrand family are avid supporters and great documenters of matches with notes and videos taken as records of each match.
-Craig fulfils the role as Facilities Manager and efficiently gets on with any job that is thrown at him.
+Tom fulfils the role as Facilities Manager and efficiently gets on with any job that is thrown at him.